isilher/react-native-basics/README.md

 Topics:

+- Navigation.
 - External data (using an api).
 - Writing tests.
+- ... tbd

+## Lesson four (2021-06-29)

 - The different types of tests.
 - What do you cover, and with which test type.
-- ... tbd

-## Lesson four (2021-06-29)

 - Triggering actions across the app.
 - App state management (Redux, Mobx, etc.).
 - React Context.